“Where do you live?” she asked.

 Even during my 2008 travels when my blogging business was younger, I relied on help.

-My team was much smaller then, just myself, a tech person and a customer support person, but without them things would be much harder.
+My team was much smaller then, just myself, a tech person and a customer support person in my inbox, but without them things would be much harder.
 Knowing other people are working on your websites and handling your emails while you travel makes a BIG difference.

 Partnerships Are Another Form Of Leverage